KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 ##### Congratulations
 If you did everything right, you should be greeted with a success message and the flag (figure 6):

-Figure 6: The success message and the flag printed out to theconsole.
+Figure 6: The success message and the flag printed out to the console.
 ![The success message: 'Good job :)', the flag 'mommy!
 I think I know what a file descriptor is!!'](/assets/images/fd-pwnablekr/fd-success.png)

 Dont forget to validate your flag on <a href="www.pwnable.kr/play.php" target="_blank">Pwnable.kr</a>: